KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 - Use the table to remember the key information about data types
 - Check the python documentation for further information on data types and inbuilt functions
-- It is important to use the correct data types for your use case rather than the same data type all the time.
+- It is important to use the correct data types for your use case rather than the same data type all the time

 :::